Research and innovation

-The aim of the Neville Centre is to become the first point of contact for both industry and academia to drive innovation and research-led education in cement and concrete.
-The Centre will focus on developing the links between current experts in the nano- and micro-structure and those in long-term macroscale performance.
+We bring together academics and industry to drive innovation and research-led education in cement and concrete.
+We focus on developing the links between current experts in the nano- and micro-structure and those in long-term macroscale performance.

 Our work has influence on a national and global scale through collaborations with numerous partners in academia, industry, government, professional bodies and NGOs in the UK, Europe, China, Africa, South East Asia, USA and South America.

 We also have strong partnerships within the University of Leeds, including long standing collaborations with the Institute for Transport Studies and the Centre for Global Development and a leadership role in two major initatives: water@leeds, one of the biggest inter-disciplinary water research initiatives in the world; and Cities, a University wide research theme.

 Our research is funded by research councils, industry and charities both in the UK and overseas.